 Note: The news conference can be watched live in the video player above beginning at around 1 p.m.

-Chicago's top doctor on Tuesday is expected to deliver an update on the city's COVID-19 data, vaccine distribution, including next phases, as well as the emergency travel order.
+Chicago's top doctor is set to give an update Tuesday on the city's COVID-19 "outbreak" as well as its vaccination effort and travel advisory.

 Chicago Department of Public Health Commissioner Dr. Allison Arwady will give the update during a news conference at 1 p.m. from City Hall, the department said.
 She will "provide an update on the COVID-19 outbreak in Chicago and vaccination efforts, as well as the City’s Travel Advisory," the city says.